 Kristina describes a concept note as being like a mini grant proposal.

 “It's very digestible.
-It's a document that you could walk through on the phone call without having expected the program staff to have read it in advance.”
+It's a document that you could walk through on the phone call without having expected the program staff to have read it in advance," she said.

-In grant seeking, Kristina said that we never chase the funding.
+In grant seeking, Kristina said that you should never chase the funding.

 “Instead, it is about being clear on how you articulate exactly what it is you want to see funded, and why it matters.
-You can think about grant seeking as a way of strategic planning.”
+Think about it as a way of strategic planning.”

-Although it’s short, your concept note needs to touch on the goals and objectives of your research, important details and the scope of your project and why the work matters.
+Although it’s short, your concept note needs to touch on the goals and objectives of your research, details about the scope of your project and the timeframe and why the work matters.

 “You're not just thinking about how to pitch your research to a funder.
 You're developing a concept note because this is what you want to achieve in the world,” Kristina said.